 by Whitney Claire Thomey

-The US Internal Revenue Service and international organizations have teamed up to call attention to Charity Fraud Awareness Week, which takes place this week, October 18-22.
+The US Internal Revenue Service and international organizations have teamed up to call attention to Charity Fraud Awareness Week, which takes place in October.
 Fraud awareness and prevention are top concerns for nonprofit leaders.
 What’s more, with the explosion of cybercrimes, this is a risk that affects all nonprofits no matter what size or mission scope you serve.

 The Fraud Advisory Panel has compiled a list of resources to help organizations bring more awareness to charity fraud.
 One of the webinars they shared includes a basic counter fraud framework that nonprofits can employ to help safeguard their missions against fraudulent activities.
 This framework includes: